 Wage and Hour Law Violations

 All employees, regardless of industry, deserve to be fully and fairly compensated for the work they perform.
-In addition to federal statutes, the state of California also has a variety of laws that help provide protections to employees, including when it comes to pay and working hours.
+In addition to federal statutes, the state of California also has a variety of laws that help provide protection to employees, including when it comes to paying and working hours.
 However, situations arise where employers violate these laws and take advantage of their workforce in order to save money or otherwise cut regulatory corners.

 In many cases, this involves violations of wage and hour laws such as:

 - Failing to pay overtime or double time to workers when earned

 - Failing to provide workers with minimum wage or the established prevailing wage

 - Failing to pay an employee for all time on a job, including on-call time and/or pre- and post-shift duties